 The next day, the airport became the very centre of chaos: tourists and foreigners rushed there to fly home and leave Cyprus as soon as possible.
 In a couple days, on the 20th of July, the airport was attacked by Turks, who demanded to shut it down immediately.

 In the beginning of 1975, Greek and Turkish leaders met to discuss resuming of the airport operation.
-They did not reach an agreement, but during the same year, two other international airports were built: one in Larnaca, and one on the territory of the Northern Cyprus (only flights from/to Turkey).
+They did not reach an agreement, but during the same year, two other international airports were built: one in Larnaca, and one on the territory of the part of Cyprus occupied by Turkey (only flights from/to Turkey).
 The last commercial flights from the Nicosia airport took place in 1977, and they required a special permission from the UN.
 The flights were performed by the last three Cyprus Airways planes that were stuck in the airport after the events of 1974.
 One of them, Trident 2, is now exhibited in the Imperial War Museum in Duxford.

 Nowadays, even though the airport is still used by the UN, it became one of many ghost-airports around the world, that were abandoned as the result of armed conflict and natural disasters.